K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ### <div id='11'> 3.4.
 VCAP_SERVICES Environment Information
-To obtain access information for each service to which an application distributed on an open platform is bound, information can be obtained by reading VCAP_SERVICES environment information registered for each application.
+To obtain access information for each service to which an application distributed on an open platform is bound, information can be obtained by reading the VCAP_SERVICES environment information registered for each application.

 1)  Application environment information of Open Platform
 - environment information is registered to each application in JSON form when the service is bound.